abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 they usually do, and give an example of processing the simple expression used in the :ref:`Operator precedence` section.

-The literals in a grammar always have a head handler, since they are themselves atomic subexpressions.
-The head handler for literals is trivial: the head function simply returns a parse subtree for a leaf node containing that literal.
-Note that any mutual recursion always ends with literals because all the leaves of a parse tree are literals and these head handlers do not make any recursive calls.
+The literal tokens in a grammar always have a head handler, since they are themselves subexpressions.
+The head handler for literal tokens is trivial: the head function simply returns a parse subtree for a leaf node containing that token.
+Note that any mutual recursion always ends with literal tokens because all the leaves of a parse tree are literal tokens and these head handlers do not make any recursive calls.

 Every token is represented by a unique subclass of the ``TokenNode`` class.
 The defined precedences for tokens are saved as attributes of the